astaliyaa/Simple-IP-Puller/README.md

 # Simple-IP-Puller
 The name sums it up pretty well

+to use this project u need to get an api key on [ipregistry](https://dashboard.ipregistry.co/signup)

 Disclaimer, index.html is an edited version of the Facebook login page.
 This project is for educational purposes ONLY! (but who cares do what you want😘) also if u use this uhm idk credit me ig but i also dont rly care 💀